 What is the 24 Hour Zine Thing?

 The 24 Hour Zine Challenge asks zinesters to create a 24-page zine from conception to final product in 24 hours straight.
 Zines should be of suitable size and technical difficulty so that this truly is a challenge for individual zinesters.
 Feeling adventurous?
 Make an oversized zine!
-With collage material, all typewritten, with a blockprinted cover!
+With collage material, anorexia all typewritten, more about with a blockprinted cover!
 Coptic-stitch bound with silver thread!

 What is a 24 hour zine?

-A 24 hour zine is a zine completed during a consecutive 24 hour period, start to finish.
+A 24 hour zine is a zine completed during a consecutive 24 hour period, hemorrhoids start to finish.
 Yes, this means that the entire zine must be planned, written, photographed, folded, illustrated, cut, pasted, copied, stitched and bound within

 Is there an official 24 Hour Zine Day?